erdemalkim/erdemalkim.github.io/index.md

 cryptographic primitives with [Peter Schwabe](https://www.cryptojedi.org), between April 2015 and April 2016 and between October 2016 and April 2017.

-I had my MSc. degree from [Department of Computer Engineering][dep] of Ondokuz Mayıs University in Samsun, Turkey.
+I had my MSc. degree from [Department of Computer Engineering][depy] of Ondokuz Mayıs University in Samsun, Turkey.
 During my master study, I have worked as a research assistant in the department and also participated in two Scientific Research Projects.
 During My master, I studied on the FPGA implementations of some algorithms that have applications in cryptography, coding theory, signal processing and machine learning.